Bible Memory Verse

 Thank you for your continued partnership in nurturing a love for Scripture in the hearts of our students.

-The following Bible memory work will be tested on Thursday, February 26.
+The Bible memory work below will be tested on Thursday, April 16.

 …